JonKing93/DASH/Tutorials/stateVector/design.md

 title: Design Dimensions
 ---

+# Design Method

+The "design" method can be used to specify variable dimensions as [state or ensemble dimensions](concepts#state-and-ensemble-dimensions), and to specify dimension indices.
+By default, stateVector treats each dimension as a state dimension and sets the dimension indices to every element along the dimension.
+Consequently, you do not need to apply the design method to dimensions with these characteristics.

-# Select ensemble and state dimensions
+# Set ensemble and state dimensions

-Use the "design" method to specify variable dimensions as [state or ensemble dimensions](concepts#state-and-ensemble-dimensions).
+You can use the design method to set variable dimensions as state or ensemble dimensions.
 To do this, provide the name of the variable, the name of the dimension, and indicate the type of the dimension.
 To specify a state dimension, you can use any of:
 ```matlab
 sv = sv.design('myVariable', 'dimensionName', 'state')
 sv = sv.design('myVariable', 'dimensionName', 's')